-5. Whole Genome Sequencing (WGS) of mycobacterial cultures
+5. Whole Genome Sequencing (WGS)

-The SMRL is currently using WGS for all mycobacterial species identifications, resistance prediction of MTB complex and genetic relatedness of M.tuberculosis complex isolates from positive cultures.
-Rapid confirmation of MTB complex is achieved initially using lateral-flow immunochromatographic assay.
+The SMRL is currently using WGS for species identification of MTB complex, resistance prediction of MTB complex and genetic relatedness of MTB complex isolates from positive cultures.
+WGS may also be used in place of, or in addition to MALDI-TOF MS (see below) for identification of NTM in certain circumstances.

+Rapid confirmation of MTB complex is achieved initially using lateral-flow immunochromatographic assay or Molecular testing.
 Phenotypic susceptibility testing may be used to confirm MTB complex susceptibility pattern results if drug resistance is suspected.